hoop33/limo/README.md

 ### Log In to GitHub and GitLab

-First, create an API keys for your GitHub and GitLab accounts on their respective sites, and then type:
+First, create API keys for your GitHub and GitLab accounts on their respective sites, and then type:

 ```sh
 $ limo login